jamescherti/compile-angel.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/compile-angel.el)
 ![](https://raw.githubusercontent.com/jamescherti/compile-angel.el/main/.images/made-for-gnu-emacs.svg)

-The **compile-angel** package automatically byte-compiles and native-compiles Emacs Lisp libraries.
-It offers:
+The *compile-angel* package **speeds up Emacs by ensuring that all Elisp libraries are both byte-compiled and native-compiled**:
+- Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime.
+- Native compilation improves performance by generating machine code that runs directly on the hardware, utilizing the full capabilities of the host CPU.
+The actual speedup varies with the characteristics of the Lisp code, but it is typically 2.5 to 5 times faster than the equivalent byte-compiled version.

+This package offers:
 - `(compile-angel-on-load-mode)`: A global mode that compiles .el files before they are loaded with `load` or `require`.
 - `(compile-angel-on-save-local-mode)`: A local mode that compiles .el files whenever the user saves them.

-The *compile-angel* modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
-Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-After extensive experimentation and research, the author developed *compile-angel* to address this problem. **The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.**

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents